vegaprotocol/documentation/docs/concepts/trading-framework/fees-rewards.md

 Now, any user that has been a price taker in this market will receive two reward payments at the end of the epoch, once in VEGA and one in USDT, with both proportional to their overall share of maker fees paid in the market.

 ### Funding reward pools
-Transfers are used to send assets to reward pools, and those transfers can be set up to transfer an asset just once, or for each epoch.
+Transfers are used to send assets to reward pools.

-To provide a one-off reward in a single epoch only, make a **single transfer** into the relevant reward pool.

 To fund a single reward pool over multiple epochs, set up a **recurring transfer to a single reward pool** that will keep topping up the reward pool for each epoch, as long as there are funds available in the party's general account.